top of page

 Reason 1) Your current clients won't be your clients forever

 No matter how amazing your services are, your clients won’t be with you forever.
-Projects wrap up, retainers end, and clients move on.
+Projects wrap up, your main contact at the organization suddenly leaves, and budgets shift.

 When that happens, you don’t want to be scrambling to find new business.
 The time to think about your pipeline is when it’s full!